frostoven/BSC5P-JSON-XYZ/README.md

 manually verified and confirmed to work correctly.
 No guarantees are made however and you're encouraged to raise an issue if you find a problem.

-Note that there are some multi-star systems which are, in the opinion of this writer, incorrectly catalogued, ex: `F0VkA2mA2_lB` (HD 432).
+Note that there are some multi-star systems which do not delimit siblings in their spectral classifications, ex: `F0VkA2mA2_lB` (HD 432).
 In this case, we have multiple spectral types bundled together with no delimiter (such as `+`).
 There are currently no plans to adjust the interpreter to handle this because previous attempts to do so actually caused some valid edge cases to come out wrong.
 These delimit-less classifications might however be adjusted ad-hoc in future via the `amendmentFactory` mechanism.

-#### Known edge cases
+#### Other known edge cases
 This catalog uses SIMBAD's spectral info because it's written more reasonably than some other sources.
 For example, HD 143454 has in the past been written as both `sdBe+gM3+Q0` and `M3IIIe_sh`.
 The parser will not understand the former